These are some of the lives forever changed by COVID-19

 When the virus was surging, there were times Para might be singlehandedly caring for five COVID patients.
 To get through it, she depended on the “moral support” of those nurses who stuck it out with her.

-”I would not have gotten through those 12 hours without breaking down if I didn’t have those other nurses with me,” Para said.
+”I would not have gotten through those 12 hours without breaking down if I didn’t have those other nurses with me,” Para says.

 She also says she would try to escape any news of how bad and how widespread COVID’s devastation had become and just go to work with “blinders on,” without having watched or read the news.
 She still avoids the news, relying on her husband for the day’s highlights.